PAT: Pruning-Aware Tuning for Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose Pruning-Aware Tuning (PAT), a novel structured pruning approach for Large Language Models (LLMs).
-PAT focuses on sparsifying the hidden dimensions during the fine-tuning stage, while preserving the linguistic capabilities of LLMs, even under significant pruning ratios.
-We utilize a single trainable mask to adaptively set channel values of hidden states to zero.
-We develop efficient Hybrid Sparsification Modules (HSMs) that are inserted between the Attention and FFN blocks, enabling pruning of all linear layers accordingly.
-It reduces PAT's training overhead to levels comparable to traditional LoRA fine-tuning.
+We propose Pruning-Aware Tuning (PAT), a novel structured pruning approach for Large Language Models (LLMs).
+PAT prunes the hidden dimensions during the fine-tuning, while preserving the linguistic capabilities.
+We develop a trainable mask to adaptively set channel values to zero, and efficient Hybrid Sparsification Modules to enable pruning of all linear layers accordingly.
+The efficiency design reduces the training overhead of PAT to levels comparable to traditional LoRA fine-tuning.
 Additionally, we propose the Identity Loss to enhance the training robustness by decoupling the rotation and scaling properties of the HSMs.
 In the zero-shot evaluation, our 30\%-PAT Llama2 7B and 13B models maintains 98\% performance of those achieved from the LoRA fine-tuning.